 Making that decision involves figuring out the difference between the present value of the payments under the new mortgage and the present value of the remaining payments under the old mortgage.
 However, given the somewhat esoteric nature of this type of computation, it is perhaps not that surprising that nearly 50% of fixed rate mortgages have a rate higher than the prevailing rate at the time of the survey, according to research by Harvard economist John Campbell.

-That research inspired us to take a close look at the mortgage data our clients entered as part of Path, our financial planning experience.
+That research inspired us to take a close look at the mortgage data our clients entered as part of Path, the advice engine that powers our financial planning experience.
 Specifically, we considered a sample of clients with a 30-year fixed rate mortgage and with a Loan-To-Value ratio of less than 70%.
 That second requirement was added to ensure that the clients we sampled would actually qualify for a refinancing; most lenders avoid borrowers with high Loan-To-Value ratios, as they fear the property wouldn’t be worth enough in foreclosure to cover the costs associated with a default.

 This left us with a sample of 4,784 mortgages.
 They had a median current balance of $328,000, and a median interest rate of 3.75% per year.
 The median property value was $609,000 (estimated by Redfin, which is integrated with Path) and the median Loan-To-Value ratio in the sample was 56%.